microsoft/vscode-webview-ui-toolkit/docs/getting-started.md

 This guide will cover the following steps to get you up and running with the VS Code Webview Toolkit.

-1. Create a webview-based extension.
+1. Create a webview-based extension
-2. Install and set up the toolkit.
+2. Install and set up the toolkit

-## Create A Webview-Based Extension
+## Create a webview-based extension

 Before installing the toolkit we need to create a webview-based extension to use the toolkit in.
 The following steps are taken directly from the VS Code [Your First Extension Guide](https://code.visualstudio.com/api/get-started/your-first-extension).